WICG/webpackage/explainer.md

 is fetched and validated.

-The request for this certificate chain is made without credentials and skips Service Workers, for compatibility with browser network stack architectures.
+The request for this certificate chain is made without credentials and skips Service Workers, due to the layering of signed-exchange handling.
-(This may change if network stacks prove to be less of a problem than expected.)
 The request may be fulfilled from the HTTP cache, and its response is cached as a normal HTTP response.
 We might also define an additional content-addressed cache using the `cert-sha256` field, if we can show that this avoids the [privacy problems of the SRI cache](https://hillbrad.github.io/sri-addressable-caching/sri-addressable-caching.html).

 The client checks the leaf certificate's hash against the `cert-sha256` field of